 Shuai (Wrestling)

-Na (Joint locking or Submission)
+Na (Joint locking or Submissions)

 CHINESE BOXING DEVELOPS THE BODY, MIND AND SPIRIT…